Live Events

 -

+U.S. Politics Feb 4, 2017 - 10:33 AM EST Around-the-clock political news and analysis from Reuters.
+Follow @ReutersPolitics for more.

-Live political coverage Dec 29, 2016 - 8:30 AM EST Live coverage of the events surrounding the outcome of the U.S. presidential election and other U.S. political news
+Live political coverage Dec 29, 2016 - 8:30 AM EST Live coverage of President Donald Trump's first 100 days in office.

 -